-Swiss wine makers, by design, are small producers each making only about 30,000 bottles a year.
-The government regulates production, thus ensuring quality and attention via limited production.
+Swiss wine makers, by design, are small producers.
+Most vintners make only about 30,000 bottles a year.
+The government regulates production, thus ensuring quality and attention to detail via limited production.

 Exploring Switzerland’s Lavaux Wine Region

-We first experienced Swiss wines in the Lavaux vineyards, a region in the canton of Vaud that, in 2007, was named a UNESCO World Heritage region because of the magnificent terraces constructed by the Catholic Church nearly 1,000 years ago.
+We first tasted Swiss wines in the Lavaux vineyards, a region in the canton of Vaud.
+In 2007, Lavaux was named a UNESCO World Heritage region because of the magnificent terraces constructed by the Catholic Church nearly 1,000 years ago.
 Located on the shore of Lake Geneva in the French-speaking side of Switzerland, Lavaux is indeed a place to be protected and cherished.

 We learned about Lavaux and Swiss wines in a wonderful attraction called Vinorama, which opened in 2010 in a former wine cellar.
 In addition to opportunities to sample up to 250 labels of Swiss wines, along with some lovely Swiss cheeses, Vinorama provides a detailed history of grape growing in the Lavaux region via a multi-dimensional video presentation.